Kyle Richards: Memoir

-Her memoir titled Life Is Not a Reality Show: Keeping It Real with the Housewife Who Does It All was published by HarperOne on December 27, 2011.
-Richards shares tips on relationships, family and beauty in the book.
+On December 27, 2011, Richards released a memoir published by HarperOne about her life, family, and career.
+The book, titled Life Is Not a Reality Show: Keeping It Real with the Housewife Who Does It All, details Richards' views on relationships, family, and beauty.
+Richards described the book as a manual for her daughters and other women to learn confidence.